 Whichever of those it is, though, it means that their superior nurture and/or nature (meaning the genetics they were born with and/or the life experiences they went through up until the point they decided to “receive the gift”) is responsible for them making the right decision, and those who don’t choose to “receive the gift” must have an inferior nurture and/or nature because something inside them keeps them from making that right choice.
 Either that or God just chose them to make the right choice (and made sure they did), as Calvinists teach, and left everyone else to suffer.

-Of course, if you’ve been reading my website for any time at all, you already know the truth: That because Christ died for our sins, and was entombed and was roused on the third day, everyone has already been saved from an absolute perspective, and is guaranteed to be resurrected and/or vivified (made immortal) by the end of the eons, and those of us God has chosen to give the faith to believe this Good News to now are also saved from a relative perspective and will be resurrected and/or vivified early, at the Snatching Away (and that those who believe the Good News of the Kingdom instead of the Good News of the Grace of God that Paul proclaimed will be resurrected and vivified 75 days after Jesus returns as well, but that’s a whole other sort of salvation).
+Of course, if you’ve been reading my website for any time at all, you already know the truth: That because Christ died for our sins, and was entombed and was roused on the third day, everyone has already been saved from an absolute perspective, and is guaranteed to be resurrected and/or vivified (made immortal) by the end of the eons, and those of us to whom God has chosen to give the faith to believe this Good News now are also saved from a relative perspective and will be resurrected and/or vivified early, at the Snatching Away (and that those who believe the Good News of the Kingdom instead of the Good News of the Grace of God that Paul proclaimed will be resurrected and vivified 75 days after Jesus returns as well, but that’s a whole other sort of salvation).
 In fact, “receiving something” isn’t something one does voluntarily anyway.
 Paul talked about how “five times he received from the Jews thirty-nine lashes,” and if you think receiving those lashes was something he had to first choose, you might want to reconsider a few things.

 While Christians really have no ability to believe the true Gospel unless God gives them the faith to do so anyway, it is still sad to hear them proclaiming salvation by superiority whenever I hear them preach.
 (They truly have no idea just how hypocritical the false expressions they teach are.)
 Thankfully, even they’ll one day experience the salvation that Christ won for them on the cross, even though most of them will likely have to wait for the end of the eons for it.
-But, in the meantime, when you encounter a Christian who believes that he or she is saved because they made the correct choice to believe the right thing (or to “receive the gift”), congratulate them on being better than all those people who haven’t been able to bring themselves to believe the right thing (or haven’t been able to choose to “receive the gift”).
+But, in the meantime, when you encounter a Christian who believes that he or she is saved because they made the correct choice to believe the right thing (or to “receive the gift”), congratulate them on being better than all those people who haven’t been able to bring themselves to choose to believe the right thing (or haven’t been able to choose to “receive the gift”).